mtassia/TIAMMAt/README.md

 # TIAMMAt: Taxon-Informed Adjustment of Markov-Model Attributes

 #### Revising domain profile HMMs using empirical datasets to capture sequence variation in non-model species and improve homologous sequence identification.
+#### TIAMMAt is currently under manuscript revision and is undergoing updates; please contact me for further detail if you would like to use the tool before publication.
 ---
 ### DESCRIPTION:
 _Preamble: This pipeline and it's application to immune-gene evolution is in prep for publication_